The Environment, Safety, and Health (ESH) Division supports

 occupational injuries, illnesses, environmental impacts, or

-losses, and identifies opportunities for continual improvement of
+losses, and identify opportunities for continual improvement of

 - Will wisely use and conserve natural resources and conduct all